Birkir Már Sævarsson: Hammarby

 At Hammarby he began the 2015 season as a centre-back, but eventually moved back to his natural position on the right flank after the arrival of Richard Magyar.
 After putting on impressive performances on both positions, he was voted as the "newcomer of the year" by the supporters.
 Birkir played 28 league games for his side, scoring twice, as Hammarby finished 11th in Allsvenskan.
 In 2016, Sævarsson played 27 competitive games, scoring once.

 Birkir kept his place as a key player at Hammarby in 2017, as the club placed 9th in Allsvenskan, while providing five assists in 29 appearances.
 At the end of the year, Birkir sought to leave Hammarby at the expiration of his contract, seeking a new club ahead of the 2018 FIFA World Cup.

 Return to Valur

 Before the 2018 season, Birkir moved back to his native country and first professional club Valur.
 He signed a three-year deal with the reigning champions of Iceland.
 Birkir teamed up with his younger brother Aron Elí Sævarsson, born in 1997, in the squad.
+Following the conclusion of the 2024 Besta deild karla, Birkir retired from professional football.

+Nacka

+On 3 March 2025, Birkir signed for Nacka.